-Below are few photos where I've tested SD card socket and LDO voltage regulator.
+Below are a few photos where I’ve tested the SD card socket and LDO voltage regulator.

 I also wanted to replace all THT parts with its SMT equivalents.
 The voltage regulator was replaced with LM1117 and quartz oscillator with an SMT packaged one.
 I’ve also removed LEDs, replaced IEC connector with simple solder pads and did some other minor changes.

 Two weeks later I’ve received newly designed PCBs with black solder mask this time.